-We evaluate MetricFMRI on the fingerprinting and stress prediction tasks.
+We evaluate and report the performance of MetricFMRI on the fingerprinting and stress prediction tasks.

-In this study, we use the Combat Pilots fMRI Scans dataset (CPS) collected at The data Souraski medical center, Tel Aviv, as part of the study "Neural Indications of Stress-Induced Mental Overload".
+The data In this study, we use the Combat Pilots fMRI Scans dataset (CPS) collected at Souraski medical center, Tel Aviv, as part of the study "Neural Indications of Stress-Induced

+Mental Overload"1.
 Two groups of scanned subjects are included in the dataset: combat pilots and non-pilots.
 In total, the dataset contains 50 subjects, each scanned before and after acute-stress conditions.
 Resting-state fMRI activity was measured for each subject and its two scans (before and after the exposure to stress).
 In this study, we focus on a binary classification task for predicting whether a scan was taken after stress exposure.
 Stress was induced using a well-established stressful task (Dedovic et al., 2005).
 Structural and functional scans were performed in a 3.0 Tesla Siemens MRI system, with a twenty-channel head coil.
 Structural scans included a T1-weighted magnetization prepared rapid gradient echo (MPRAGE) (TR/TE = 1860/2.74 ms, flip angle = 80, voxel size 1.0x1.0x1.0 mm, FOV $= 256 \times 256$ mm, slice thickness = 1 mm).
-Functional whole-brain scans were performed in an interleaved order, using a T2\-weighted gradient echo-planar imaging pulse sequence $(TR/TE = 3000/35 \text{ ms}, flip angle = 90^{\circ}, \text{ voxel size } 2.3 \times 2.3 \times 3.0 \text{ mm}, FOV = 220 \times 220 \text{ mm}.$ slice thickness = 3 mm, 45 slices per volume).
+Functional whole-brain scans were performed in an interleaved order, using a T2^{}-weighted gradient echo-planar imaging pulse sequence $(TR/TE = 3000/35 \text{ ms}, \text{flip angle} = 90^\circ, \text{ voxel size } 2.3x2.3x3.0 \text{ mm}, \text{FOV} = 220 \times 220 \text{ mm},$ slice thickness = 3 mm, 45 slices per volume).
 Raw DICOM data images were converted to NIFTI format and organized to conform to the 'Brain Imaging Data Structure' specifications (BIDS).
 Preprocessing was conducted using FMRIPREP version 1.5.863, a Nipype-based tool64.
 More details about the data can be found in the supplementary, Sec.
 B.

-The baselines We compare MetricFMRI with three state-of-the-art methods: Spatial-Temporal Graph Convolutional Networks for fMRI (ST-GCN) (Gadgil et al., 2020), DeepfMRI (Riaz et al., 2020), and Transformer Framework for fMRI (TFF) (Malkiel et al., 2022).
+The baselines We compare the performance of our model with three state-of-the-art methods: Spatial-Temporal Graph Convolutional Networks for fMRI (ST-GCN) (Gadgil et al., 2020), DeepfMRI (Riaz et al., 2020), and Transformer Framework for fMRI (TFF) (Malkiel et al., 2022).

 Spatial-Temporal Graph Convolutional Networks for fMRI (ST-GCN) is a technique that was recently evaluated on age and gender prediction from fMRI scans.
-Operating on resting-state fMRI volume data, this model transforms fMRI frames into vectors by parcellating sequences of the scans using a standard brain atlas.
+Operating on rs-fMRI volume data, this model transforms fMRI frames into vectors by parcellating sub-sequences of the scans using a standard brain atlas.
 The vectors are then normalized and fed into the ST-GCN architecture, which has shown efficacy in learning from graph-structured time series (Yu et al., 2017).

-DeepfMRI is a recent model that operates on fMRI sequences and can be trained with various fMRI prediction tasks.
+DeepfMRI is a recent model that operates on fMRI sub-sequences and can be trained with various fMRI prediction tasks.
 It parcellates the volumes using a brain atlas, outputting a single vector for each fMRI frame.
 The vectors are then fed into a neural network that learns to predict the connectivity matrix of the given input.
 The network architecture is composed of a sequence of 1D convolutional layers followed by fully connected layers.
 The matrix is then propagated through an additional network that outputs a prediction.